Probiotics and Ulcerative Colitis: What Should You Know?

 While several probiotics have shown benefit in patients with UC, the studies are small and too few studies are available to support using probiotics for induction or maintenance of remission in active UC.
 However, combining certain probiotics with traditional medications for UC has shown benefit in controlling disease.

-Two probiotics that show benefit in treating UC are E. Coli Nissle and VSL#3 (a combination of 8 probiotics).
-Recent studies show that VSL#3 may induce remission and decrease disease activity without any other medical therapies in mild UC.
+Two probiotics that show benefit in treating UC are E. Coli Nissle and VSL#3.
+Research has shown that VSL#3 may induce remission and decrease disease activity without any other medical therapies in mild UC.
 More studies are needed before adopting this as standard practice.

 Do they help in Crohn’s disease, too?